vasilakisfil/Introspected-REST/README.md

 To sum up, the application level semantics are not coupled tight to the semantics of the message level (like JSON) or the underlying protocol level (like HTTP).

-+representation metadata

 ### Message level
 In the message level we find the format that is used for the actual representation.
-We nowadays we have almost mixed the message level with JSON but in practice other formats could successfully be used: XML, YAML, TOML to name a few.
+Nowadays we have almost mixed the message level with JSON but in practice other formats could successfully be used: XML, YAML, TOML to name a few.

 ### Protocol level